—- plugin —-

 The plugin selects items to be included using the items' publication date, the embargo date/time of the campaign, and the repeat interval. phplist treats the embargo date/time as being in the database server's local time zone.
 When fetching items from a feed the plugin converts the published date/time to the server's local time zone so that it can be compared directly with the embargo.

-The subject of the message can be automatically set to the title of the latest feed item using a placeholder
+The subject of the message can automatically include the title of the latest feed item using a placeholder

 So, for example, when creating the campaign the subject is entered as: